 In order to use the Software and Services, you must (unless Improbable agrees otherwise in writing): (i) not copy the Software and Services (no back-up, archival or storage copies are permitted); (ii) not upload the Software and Services to the internet, servers or to any cloud based system permitted other than the Servers and as authorised by Improbable; (iii) not modify, merge, distribute, translate, reverse engineer, decompile, disassemble, create derivative works of, hack or interfere with the Software and Services or any part of it; (iv) only use SDKs and GDKs provided by or authorised by Improbable with the Software and Services; and (v) not use the Software and Services, or upload content to the Servers, in any way which breaches the Acceptable Use Policy; and (vi) not use our Software and Services to make or operate a competing virtual worlds platform.

 12.1.
 Prior agreements.
-This Agreement will replace any previous version of the Developer Partner Licence but will be subject to the terms of any other written commercial agreement between the parties.
+This Agreement will replace any previous version of this terms of service and licence agreement but will be subject to the terms of any other written commercial agreement between the parties.

 12.2.
 Liability.
 The maximum and total aggregate liability of Improbable and its affiliates, officers, directors, employees and agents in connection with this Agreement (including but not limited to the Software and Services) will be an amount equal to the greater of: (i) $100 and (ii) any and all payments from you actually received by Improbable under this Agreement.
 Improbable will not be liable to you whether in connection with this Agreement or any collateral contract, whether caused by Improbable or another third party, for any damage to property, loss of earnings, profits, charges or expenses, loss or theft of information, loss of data, loss of business, opportunity, reputational loss or harm, or any special, indirect or consequential or punitive loss or damage or disruption of any kind, in any case, whether based on breach of contract, tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise whether or not the relevant party has been advised of the possibility of such damage.
 Nothing in this Agreement purports to limit or exclude any party’s liability for fraud, fraudulent misrepresentation or wilful misconduct or exclude or limit liability for death or personal injury caused by that party’s negligence or to the extent otherwise not permitted by law.